2021–22 Arizona Wildcats men's basketball team: 2021 recruiting class

 Shane Nowell, originally from Sammamish, WA, was the first commit of the 2021 recruiting class.
-He verbally committed to Arizona on October 31, 2020, over rival Montana, Montana State, Oklahoma & Washington.
-Nowell was a consensus four-star prospect out of Eastside Catholic in Sammamish, WA.
+He verbally committed to Arizona on October 31, 2020, over rivals Montana, Montana State, Oklahoma and Washington.
+Nowell was a consensus four-star prospect out of Eastside Catholic in Sammamish.

 Adama Bal, from Paris, FR, was the third commit of the 2021 recruiting class.
 He verbally committed to Arizona on May 11, 2021, over Colorado, Cincinnati, Georgia, Marquette, San Francisco and Saint Mary's.
-Bal is out of INSEP Paris, France.
+Bal was out of INSEP Paris, France.

 On April 24, 2021, Will Reeves announced that he would join the Wildcats as a preferred walk-on during the fall as a forward.
 On June 14, 2021, Addison Arnold announced that he would join the Wildcats as a preferred walk-on during the fall as a guard.
 On June 24, 2021, Benjamin Ackerley announced that he would join the Wildcats as a preferred walk-on during the fall as a guard.